Chinese Mid-Autumn Festival Movies and Videos for Kids

 Chinese Holidays – Mid-Autumn Festival – 中秋节

-This Chinese teacher shows how to pronounce important vocabulary for Mid-Autumn Festival in Mandarin.
-Subtitles are in Simplified Chinese, Pinyin, and English.
+This Chinese teacher demonstrates how to pronounce important vocabulary for the Mid-Autumn Festival in Mandarin.
+The subtitles are in Simplified Chinese, Pinyin, and English.

-Taoshu is a popular Singaporean Chinese cartoon.
-This particular video incorporates real video footage of families celebrating Mid-Autumn Moon Festival.
-Audio is in Mandarin Chinese while the occasional subtitles are in simplified Chinese.
+Taoshu is a popular Chinese cartoon in Singapore.
+This particular video incorporates real footage of families celebrating the Mid-Autumn Moon Festival.
+The audio is in Mandarin Chinese, while the occasional subtitles are in simplified Chinese.

 Related: Popular Chinese Cartoons for Kids